 Tuition and Financial Aid

 Drew is committed to maintaining socioeconomic diversity by helping families afford Drew's college-preparatory education.
 Forty percent of Drew students receive some level of need-based financial support.
 Each family's financial situation is unique, and Drew takes care to consider every application carefully.
-The range of financial aid awarded to Drew families spans from less than 10% of tuition to nearly 100% which means your family could pay anywhere between $500 to $51,975 a year in tuition based on your need.
+The range of financial aid awarded to Drew families spans from less than 10% of tuition to nearly 100% which means your family could pay anywhere between $500 to $51,975 (tuition for 20-21) a year in tuition based on your need.
 The process of awarding financial aid is very deliberate and based on the assumption that each family who enrolls is using their own resources to the maximum possible extent.

 Financial aid decisions are made entirely independent of the admissions process.